AuHau/toggl-cli/README.md

 toggl-cli is a command-line interface for toggl.com.

-It certainly does not implement the full toggl API, but rather those functions that I use all the time.
+It certainly does not implement the full toggl API, but rather those functions core functions.
 The goal is to make using toggl quicker and more efficient for those already familiar with command-line tools.

-toggl-cli is written in Python and uses version 8 of the toggl API.
+toggl-cli is written in Python and uses version 8 of the [toggl API](https://github.com/toggl/toggl_api_docs).

-There's another toggl CLI at https://github.com/joequery/Toggl-CLI, but I dislike CLIs with menus.
-This one is modeled after [Todo.txt](http://todotxt.com/).
-Also, this one is state-less.
+This is forked from [drobertadams/toggl-cli](https://github.com/drobertadams/toggl-cli).

+The core code is as drobertadams wrote it, but upgraded to v8.

 Requirements
 ------------